List of Via Rail rolling stock: RDC

 The Budd Rail Diesel Car (RDC) is a self-propelled diesel multiple unit railcar.
 These were used extensively by both the Canadian National and Canadian Pacific Railways for outlying routes.
 Via currently rosters seven RDCs and contracted with Industrial Rail Services for C$12.6 million to refurbish and upgrade all six.
 The upgraded units would include new seating, wheelchair accessible washrooms, LED interior lighting, controls, wiring, heating, air conditioning systems, braking systems and rebuilt engines that meet Euro 2 standards.
 The rebuilt units have also been modified to remove the control cab from one end of each unit, so passengers are never required to pass through the cab when entering or exiting the train.
 Following the bankruptcy of IRSI, work rebuilding the RDCs was completed by Canadian Allied Diesel (CAD) at the IRSI facility in Moncton.

 Others

-Future
+Siemens Venture

 The 2018 Canadian federal budget included funding for the purchase of 32 trainsets to replace equipment used in Corridor service in Ontario and Quebec.
 With money allocated, Via issued a request for proposals in 2018, with delivery of the new rolling stock scheduled for 2022.
 In December 2018, VIA Rail Canada ordered 32, 5-car trainsets (for a total of 160 cars) from Siemens for use on the Québec City–Windsor Corridor, at a cost of $989 million.
 Trainsets will be powered by diesel-electric Charger locomotives, with passenger car trainsets from the Siemens Venture family.
 Similar trainsets are used on Amtrak Midwest and Brightline in the United States, and Railjet in Austria and the Czech Republic.
+The first 2 trainsets entered service in 2022.